networktocode/circuit-maintenance-parser/README.md

 - Install `poetry`
 - Install dependencies and library locally: `poetry install`
-- Run CI tests locally: `invoke tests --local`
+- Run CI tests locally: `invoke tests`

+> Note: you can run the tasks without Docker by setting the environment variable `INVOKE_PARSER_LOCAL=True`.
+This will run the tasks directly on your local machine instead of inside a Docker container.

 ### How to add a new Circuit Maintenance provider?